Jamshed Ansari

 Jamshed Ansari (31 December 1942 in Saharanpur – 24 August 2005 in Karachi) was a Pakistani film, television and radio actor.

 He is remembered for his numerous performances on both radio and television, including as Safdar in the radio programme Hamid Mian Kay Haan and Hasnat Bhai in the PTV drama Uncle Urfi.

 Early life and education

 He was born in Saharanpur, United Provinces, British India (now in UP, India) on 31 December 1942, to the family of a business tycoon, Zamir Hasan Ansari.
 Dubai Islamic Bank is the brainchild of Jamshed's older brother Tamiz.
 Ansari migrated with his family to Pakistan in 1948.

-In his early adulthood, he moved to London, where he completed television production courses, worked in stage shows and with the BBC as well, returning to Pakistan in 1968, launching his acting career the same year.
+In his early adulthood, he moved to London, where he completed television production courses, worked in stage shows and with the BBC, returning to Pakistan in 1968, and launching his acting career the same year.

 Career

 Radio

 Ansari is remembered for his role as Safdar in Radio Pakistan's longest running programme, Hamid Mian Kay Haan (At Hamid Mian's house).